 The school rules are laid down in the Parents' Handbook, which is given to parents with all other 'joining information'.
 We request that parents read the handbook and support the staff in their endeavours to maintain high standards of behaviour and discipline.
 Should any problems of discipline arise, in the first instance the parent should address the matter to the Class Tutor.
-Serious issues should be addressed to the Deputy Head (Pastoral) Head of Lower Prep or Head of Prep who will inform the Headmaster if appropriate.
+Serious issues should be addressed to the Deputy Head or the Head of Lower Prep who will inform the Headmaster if appropriate.